How to Lower Blood Pressure: Strategies for a Healthy Heart

 3. Engage in Hobbies and Activities You Enjoy: Dedicate time to activities that bring you joy and help shift your focus away from stressors.

-READ MORE How to Apply for Disability: A Comprehensive Guide
+READ MORE How to Clean Hardwood Floors: A Comprehensive Guide

 4. Prioritize Self-Care: Take care of your physical, mental, and emotional well-being by getting enough sleep, maintaining healthy relationships, and setting boundaries.